th-frontend/templates/README.md

 ## Creating the JSON Config via a Form

-To make filling out the configuration easier, open `krs-main/client_config_form.html` in your browser.
-This page contains a form for all of the fields in the config file.
-After you complete the form and click **Generate JSON**, a formatted JSON block will appear at the bottom of the page.
-Copy this text into a new file inside `krs-main/client_configs/` (for example `clientA.json`) and use it with the generator script.
+To make filling out the configuration easier, open `krs-main/client_config_form.html` in your browser (double-click it on most systems).
+This page shows a friendly form for every field in the config file.
+After you complete the form and click **Generate JSON**, the resulting JSON will appear at the bottom of the page along with a **Download JSON** button.
+Save the file and move it into `krs-main/client_configs/` (for example `clientA.json`) and use it with the generator script.

 ## Repository Layout